RichieRob/PredictionPerpsDocs/docs/Technical/1 Ledger/LedgerTechinalDocs/Solvency/SolvencyAccounting.md

 Rules enforced:

 - If `effective_minShares < 0`: allocate real from `freeCollateral → USDCSpent`.
-- If `USDCSpent < redeemableSets`: allocate real to ensure redeemability.
+- If `netUSDCAllocation < redeemableSets`: allocate real to ensure redeemability.
 - When deallocating, cap by these same constraints.

 Thus, solvency is guarded by **minTilt**, and redeemability by **maxTilt**,